|

 if it would be cheaper to

-pay for corrective surgery
+pay for corrective cosmetic surgery

 yourself and avoid the